ellaglawler/lance-landing/HUBSPOT_SETUP.md

 2. **"Failed to submit to HubSpot" error**
    - Verify Portal ID and Form GUID are correct
    - Check that the form is published and active
-   - Ensure the form field name matches "email"
+   - Ensure the form field names match: "email" and "source"
+   - Verify the "source" field has "waitlist" as the default value

 3. **CORS errors**
    - The HubSpot Forms API should handle CORS automatically